 Add the intro, add music and other sound effects if you want, edit out any awkward pauses or any mistakes.
 When you’re happy with your product, you can export the finished episode.

 Publish a post about the new episode on your blog

 Tell people what’s in the show for them.
 Add any other information that you believe is valuable such as doing a transcription.
 Embed the show into the post.
 Both SoundCloud and Anchor make this simple.

 Now it’s the time to get your show into the most popular podcasting apps.

 Get your voice heard: Places to share and promote your podcast

 Interestingly enough, not many podcasts are shared on social media when compared to images and video.
 This is why you need to work extra hard on promoting your show and gaining an audience.

-- iTunes is one of the most popular destinations for podcast listeners.
-Download it to your computer and submit your RSS feed URL here.
+- Apple Podcasts app (or iTunes on laptop) is one of the most popular destinations for podcast listeners.
+Submit your RSS feed URL here.

 - Stitcher is one of the most popular podcasting apps for mobile phones.
 Submit your podcast here.

 - Pocket Casts is another one.
 Submit your podcast here.